Droid Vision with built-in Joystick and Keypad

 Droid Vision App

 Using the joystick or keypad on the Droid Vision is straightforward.
-We just enable the “ROS2 Teleop” in the robot’s settings.
+We just enable the “ROS2 Teleop” in the robot’s settings, and tap the “gamepad” icon once we are live viewing the robot.

 The “Joystick” is the default option for controlling the robot since it is easier to use than the “Keypad”.

-The value of “ROS2 Topic” depends on your robot, but “/cmd_vel” is the default ROS topic for the robot’s velocity.
+The value of “ROS2 Topic” depends on your robot, but “/cmd_vel” is the default ROS topic for the robot’s velocity messages.
 My ROS 2 Control, Robot Control the Right Way blog shows how to configure the “controller_manager” in the robot’s launch file to use “cmd_vel” as the velocity command topic.

 Cheers!